rithika-a13/user-registration-form/README.md

 # User Input Form with Validation & Confirmation Page

 A simple and clean user registration form built using **HTML, CSS, and JavaScript (DOM)**.
-The project includes required-field validation, a modern UI with an Unsplash background image, and a confirmation page that displays submitted user details with a thank-you message.
+The project includes required-field validation, a modern UI and a confirmation page that displays submitted user details with a thank-you message.

 ---